 Another friend wrote that he had thought it was too uniformly rhythmic to be a living creature.

 We later learned that they did have another pace.
 When riders ahead of us reached Lough Leane, where we'd boat across to Ross Castle and eventually return to Killarney, their ponies were released.
-As the Christmas Carol says, they know the way, and they took off at a gallop to get home.
+As the Christmas Carol says, "the horse knows the way," and they took off at a gallop to get home.
 Ours, recognizing their mate Shirley as she passed, also shifted into high gear so they could quickly finish and join them, and nothing we could do could slow them!